Skip to main content

 When selecting a constant current LED driver, you need to know two things.
 The current required to power the LEDs (or luminaire).
 This is usually stipulated in milliamps, so you may see something like 350mA in the specification sheet.

-Secondly you need to know the voltage range that this needs to be delivered at.
+Secondly, you need to know the voltage range at which this needs to be delivered.
 This is usually referred to as the forward voltage range.

 So, the full specification would be something like 350mA (24~48VDC).